Suresh Urs

 Lifetime Achievement Vishnuvardhan Award from Karnataka Government in 2014.

 Early life

-Suresh Urs was born in Kolagala, H.D.Kote taluk, Karnataka to K C Chamaraje Urs, a farmer, and Devajammanni.
+Suresh Urs was born in Kollegala, Karnataka, India to K C Chamaraje Urs, a farmer, and Devajammanni.

+In the late 1970s, Suresh worked with Sundar Krishna Urs, his cousin and a noted actor, and later served as an assistant director and assistant editor.
+The television series Malgudi Days (1986) gave Suresh a significant break as an editor.
+This led director Mani Ratnam to hire him for Thalapathi (1991).